 Only Runs a Few Seconds

 If a microwave turns on and starts up fine, then stops for no reason after a few seconds, there are several potential underlying problems.
 The first could be a control board or touch panel issue.
 Diagnosing which of the two may be tricky and expensive if you order the wrong part.
-More likely you could be dealing with a failure of the magnetron or it's surrounding components.
-Unless Denver Residents are comfortable working around high voltages, and have a good understanding of electronics and the principles of operation of a microwave oven, it may be better to entrust this work to a Denver professional.
+More likely you could be dealing with a failure of the magnetron or it’s surrounding components.
+Unless Denver Residents are comfortable working around high voltage, and have a good understanding of electronics and the principles of operation of a microwave oven, it may be better to entrust this work to a Denver professional.

 Unfortunately, while figuring the problem could be simple, it may be more complicated actually fixing the unit safely and economically.
 Calling for professional help is often a better bet.

 Call us today at (303)722-1013 to schedule a technician to inspect your microwave and advise on the best course of action.